-In addition to creating, reviewing, and executing contracts and employment agreements, Diana Tayor has significant trial experience and a successful track record of handling any employment issue that requires adept negotiations or vigorous litigation.
+In addition to creating, reviewing, and executing contracts and employment agreements, Diana (Tayor) Servos has significant trial experience and a successful track record of handling any employment issue that requires adept negotiations or vigorous litigation.

 Agreements to Clarify and Protect Our Clients

 Working under the principle that well-conceived and clearly stated agreements are beneficial to employees and employers alike, we make certain that the documents we craft for you cover all necessary details to offer you the best possible legal protection.

 - Employment agreements specifically state terms and conditions of employment, including employees duties, hours, compensation, employment benefits, causes for disciplinary action or termination

 - Nondisclosure agreements (NDAs) designate precisely which company information is confidential (e.g. intellectual property, trade secrets, client lists).

 - Noncompete agreements highlight exactly what restrictions are in place to prevent departing employees from taking positions with direct competitors or starting a competing business within a certain geographical area for a certain period of time